Two Pittsburg State University art graduates will present a free public lecture on their work from 4 to 5 p.m. Thursday in room 409, Russ Hall.

 Palone said that she knew she had a calling in art by the time she was in middle school.

-Page 3 of 4 - “I couldn’t get enough of any medium or art class, which made it difficult to choose a field to specialize in,” Palone said.
+“I couldn’t get enough of any medium or art class, which made it difficult to choose a field to specialize in,” Palone said.
 “Throughout high school and college I found myself enjoying both the two-dimensional and three-dimensional fields.
 I loved drawing and painting and I loved creating sculptural forms.”

-Both credit PSU jewelry teacher Marjorie Schick with their decision to become jewelry makers.
+Page 3 of 3 - Both credit PSU jewelry teacher Marjorie Schick with their decision to become jewelry makers.

 “I decided to take a jewelry course as an elective,” Palone said.
 “I never imagined I would choose this field as a career, but after my first class I was smitten.
 I was always challenged in every aspect of the class and spellbound by the possibilities of creating on the body and for the body.
 Not only was I mesmerized by Marjorie’s larger than life work, but also by the limitless possibilities there were for medium choices and dimensions.”